vdhamer/Photo-Club-Hub/.github/README.md

 Membership list can be stored and managed on the club's own server.
 The file needs to be in a standardized data format (e.g., JSON) and may require an editing tool to ensure syntactic consistency.

-__3. Local image portfolios per club member__
+__ImageList. local image portfolios per club member__

-The index of images (per club member) is fetched only when a portfolio is selected for viewing.
+The list of images (per club member) is fetched only when a portfolio is selected for viewing.
 There is thus no need to prefetch the entire 3-level tree (root/memberlist/imagelist).
 Again, this index needs to be in a fixed format, and thus will possibly require an editing tool to guard the syntax.
 Currently this tool already exists: